Azure/CARML-Learn/docs/wiki/Lab 4 - First Module.md

 Now we can merge the pull request and publish the module at last!

 1. Go to `Pull request` and select the pull request you previously created.
-1. Navigate to the bootom of the page and push the `Merge pull request` button and confirm.
+1. Navigate to the bottom of the page and push the `Merge pull request` button and confirm.
 You can also delete the branch, we won't use it anymore.

     <img src="./media/FirstModuleRun/merge-pull-request.png" alt="Merge pull request" height="300">